wilmoore/resume.sketch/readme.md

   - **MIDDLE** (`LOCKED`)
   - **BOTTOM** (`LOCKED`)

 There are several **Layer Groups** nested under `TOP`, `MIDDLE`, and `BOTTOM`; however, you'll have to open the `.sketch` file to discover those as those could changes slightly over time and I'd prefer not to have to update this above to accomodate.
+All layers and layer groups are locked.
+This is so I do not accidentally re-position a layer.
+One nicety of `Sketch.app` is that you can still edit text while the text layer is locked from re-positioning.
+Select the text layer from the side panel and hit `Enter` to get into edit mode.

 ## Plugins Used
 - [annotations-sketch-plugin][]: used to hide/show recruiting firm as certain recruiting firms do not want to pass that info their their end-client (they can be a bit paranoid...I've never seen a client try to circumvent the system)